kammoji/btctick/README.md

 git pull
 </pre>

 TODO: Check for updates upon running.
 Currently it works in the sense that git stuff runs on display if update available.
+Update is checked in the init spinner.

-Cool suggestions, questions, anything?
+Suggestions, questions, anything?
 Contact juhana[a]konekettu.fi